 Energy efficiency of infrared lamps

-More and more often infrared lamps are used on terraces or in outdoor areas giving thermal comfort and prolonging their use even on the coldest and harshest winter evenings.
+More and more often infrared lamps are used on terraces or in outdoor areas giving thermal comfort and prolonging their use and efficiency even on the coldest and harshest winter evenings.

 - How radiation works